haywirecoder/homebridge-envisalink-ademco/README.md

 * When the system is "Armed" the panel no longer reports the state of each zone.
 All zones will age out and be considered restored once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.

-* Envisalink TPI interface only supports one connection.
-Once this plug-in is connected, any other connections will result in an error.
+* Envisalink TPI interface only supports one connection: Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.

+* Envisalink TPI interface connection reliability: Ideally, both the Envisalink module and Homebridge should be on wired connections, with a static or DHCP reserved IP address within same network.
 Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.
+Frequent drop will result in miss sensor events and unexpected plug-in shutdown.

-* This plug-in uses two indicators for <i>NIGHT STAY</i>.
-"Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
+* This plug-in uses two indicators for <i>NIGHT STAY</i>:  "Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
 The plug-in also uses virtual key panel txt as a indicator of night mode.

 * To receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled for the Envisakit module.
 Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section "Panel Programming Options".

-Please Note: It is recommended not to use the master user or installer code in the configure file.
+<b>Please Note</b>: It is recommended not to use the master user or installer code in the configure file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).

 ## Configuration options